Prag8855/aab/content/guides/blue-card.md

 ### If you change jobs

-If you change jobs, you must tell the *Ausländerbehörde*.
+If you change jobs, tell the *Ausländerbehörde*.
 You might need their permission to work for a different company.

 **[What happens to your Blue Card ➞](/guides/losing-your-job#what-happens-to-your-residence-permit)**

 ### If you lose your job

 Your Blue Card stays valid.
-[Tell the *Ausländerbehörde*](/guides/auslanderbehorde-job-change) as soon as you can.
+[Tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde) as soon as you can.
 In Berlin, they give you 6 months to find another job.

 **[What happens to your Blue Card ➞](/guides/losing-your-job#what-happens-to-your-residence-permit)**